-- 3. Commercial Office comprising of the use of land for an office within the meaning of the Development Regulations - 4.
+- 1. Residential comprising land use for a detached dwelling, group dwelling, residential flat building, row dwelling or semi-detached dwelling within the meaning of the Development Regulations - 2.
+Commercial Shop comprising land use for a shop within the meaning of the Development Reg. - 3.
+Commercial Office comprising land use for an office within the meaning of the Development Reg. - 4.
 Commercial Other comprising any other commercial use of land not referred to in categories 2 or 3 - 5.
-Industry Light comprising the use of land for a light industry within the meaning of the Development Regulations - 6.
-Industry Other comprising any other industrial use of land not referred to in category 5 - 7.
-Primary Production comprising - Farming within the meaning of the Development Regulations; and - > Horticulture within the meaning of the Development Regulations; and - The use of land for horse keeping or intensive animal keeping within the meaning of the Development Regulations; and - In respect of a dairy situated on the farm the use of land for a dairy within the meaning of the Development Regulations; and - Commercial forestry - 8.
+Industry Light comprising land use for a light industry within the meaning of the Development Reg. - Industry Other comprising any other industrial use of land not referred to in category 5 - 7.
+Primary Production comprising - Farming within the meaning of the Development Regulations; and - Horticulture within the meaning of the Development Regulations; and - The use of land for horse keeping or intensive animal keeping within the meaning of the Development Regulations; and - ➤ In respect of a dairy situated on the farm the use of land for a dairy within the meaning of the Development Regulations; and - 8.
 Vacant Land comprising the non-use of vacant land - 9.
 Other not included previously in the categories above.

-At the Council Meeting on 10 February 2009 Council resolved to consider adding location as a differentiating factor due to the uneven increases in valuations between the Hawker area and the Quorn area.
+At the Council Meeting on 10 February 2009 Council resolved to consider adding location as a differentiating factor due to uneven increases in valuations between the Hawker area and the Quorn area.
 Council at the Council Meeting on 14 July 2009, after considering public consultation submissions, resolved to include location as a differentiation factor.